 In part due to domestic political constraints and the deep degree of economic interdependence between Asian nations and China, regional actors have adopted a wide spectrum of distinct strategies and approaches when deciding how to respond to China’s growing ambitions and assertiveness across the region.

-To better understand the impact of China’s improving warfighting, deterrent, and coercive capabilities on regional Asian-Pacific security this project, supported by the U.S. Defense Threat Reduction Agency’s Strategic Trends Research Initiative, will commission a series of briefing papers and convene a strategic dialogue (non-official, Track 1.5) with experts and officials from Australia, Japan, India, Vietnam, Taiwan, and the Philippines.
-In doing so, the project will seek to identify the benefits of deeper, more meaningful U.S. relationships with existing allies and partners; and to better understand the implications of China’s emerging capabilities for the United States’ ability to achieve operational advantage and project power.
+To better understand the impact of China’s improving warfighting, deterrent, and coercive capabilities on regional Asia-Pacific security this project, supported by the U.S. Defense Threat Reduction Agency’s Strategic Trends Research Initiative, will commission a series of briefing papers and convene a strategic dialogue (non-official, Track 1.5) with experts and officials from Australia, Japan, India, Vietnam, Taiwan, and the Philippines.
+In doing so, the project will seek to identify the benefits of deeper, more meaningful U.S. relationships with existing allies and partners and to better understand the implications of China’s emerging capabilities for the United States’ ability to achieve operational advantage and project power.

 Bates Gill, Professor of Security Studies, Macquarie University

 Francis C. Domingo, Associate Professor of International Studies, De La Salle University

 Paul Huang, Nonresident Fellow, Taiwanese Public Opinion Foundation

 Peter Jennings, Senior Fellow, Australian Strategic Policy Institute